belindaho2828/SQLAlchemy/README.md

 Providing a date range will return min, max, and average temperatures for all dates within the range, including the given start and end dates.
 To use this endpoint, please paste in the date in YYY-MM-DD format, with the start of the date range after 'start and end of the date range after 'end'.
 For example: /api/v1.0/start/2016-08-23/end/2017-08-23.

 # Tools Used #
-Python
-Pandas
-SQLAlchemy
-Matplotlib
-Numpy
-Flask
+Python, Pandas, SQLAlchemy, Matplotlib, Numpy, Flask

 # Acknowledgments #
 I used online resources (Stack Overflow, etc.) and chatted with colleagues for debugging of similar issues.